 Additional Annual Wellness Visit Coding Tips

-When patients receive their AWV, it is often accompanied by one or more evaluation and management (E&M) services.
+When patients receive their annual wellness visit, it is often accompanied by one or more evaluation and management (E&M) services.
 If you provide what can be defined as a "significant, separately identifiable medically necessary E&M service" in addition to the annual wellness visit, CPT codes 99201-99215 may be reported.
-Along with code G0438 or G0439, CPT code modifier -25 must be appended to the medically necessary E&M service.
+Along with HCPCS G0438 or HCPCS G0439, CPT code modifier -25 must be appended to the medically necessary E&M service.
 CPT guidelines define the -25 modifier as "Significant, separately identifiable evaluation and management (E/M) service by the same physician on the same day of the procedure or other service."

 If you've been researching how to code and bill for the annual wellness visit, you may have seen HCPCS code G0468.
 Unless you work in a federally qualified health center (FQHC), this HCPCS code would not apply.
 G0468 is used by FQHCs to code and bill for AWVs and IPPEs.
 Its long descriptor is "Federally qualified health center (FQHC) visit, IPPE or AWV; a FQHC visit that includes an initial preventive physical examination (IPPE) or annual wellness visit (AWV) and includes a typical bundle of Medicare-covered services that would be furnished per diem to a patient receiving an IPPE or AWV," while its short descriptor is "FQHC visit, IPPE or AWV."